MIPS Reporting Options

 MIPS Reporting Timeline

-To earn a positive MIPS payment adjustment, submit data about the care provided and how the practice used technology in 2021 to the HCIS Registry.
+To earn a positive MIPS payment adjustment, submit data to the HCIS Qualified MIPS Registry about the care provided and how the practice used technology in 2021.

 CMS will provide feedback reports about performance after data is submitted, before the start of payment year.